Long-term Causal Inference Under Persistent Confounding via Data Combination: Identification

-Note that outcome bridge functions in \Cref{eq: bridge-U} are defined in terms of unmeasured confounders, so we cannot directly use this definition to learn outcome bridge functions from observed data.
-In the following lemma, we give an alternative characterization of outcome bridge functions, only in terms of distributions of observed data. \begin{lemma} Under \Cref{assump: CI,assump: ext-valid,assump: unconfound-exp,assump: unconfound-obs}, the completeness condition in \Cref{assump: completeness} condition \ref{assump: completeness-2} and \Cref{assump: bridge}, any function $h_0$ that satisfies
+Note that outcome bridge functions in \Cref{eq: bridge-U} are defined in terms of unobserved confounders, so we cannot directly use this definition to learn outcome bridge functions from observed data.
+In the following lemma, we give an alternative characterization of outcome bridge functions, only in terms of distributions of observed data. \begin{lemma} Under {\Cref{assump: CI,assump: unconfound-obs}, the completeness condition in \Cref{assump: completeness} condition \ref{assump: completeness-2}}, any function $h_0$ that satisfies

-is also a valid outcome bridge function in the sense of \Cref{eq: bridge-U}. \end{lemma} In \Cref{lemma: bridge-obs}, we assume the completeness condition in \Cref{assump: completeness} condition \ref{assump: completeness-2}, which requires the short-term outcomes $S_1$ to be informative enough for the unmeasured confounders $U$.
+is also a valid outcome bridge function in the sense of \Cref{eq: bridge-U}. \end{lemma} In \Cref{lemma: bridge-obs}, we assume the completeness condition in \Cref{assump: completeness} condition \ref{assump: completeness-2}, which requires the short-term outcomes $S_1$ to be informative enough for the unobserved confounders $U$.
 Under this additional assumption, outcome bridge functions can be equivalently characterized by the conditional moment equation in \Cref{eq: bridge-obs}.
-Note that \Cref{eq: bridge-obs} simply replaces the unmeasured confounders $U$ in \Cref{eq: bridge-U} by the observed short-term outcomes $S_1$.
+Note that \Cref{eq: bridge-obs} simply replaces the unobserved confounders $U$ in \Cref{eq: bridge-U} by the observed short-term outcomes $S_1$.
 The resulting conditional moment equation only depends on observed variables.

-We finally establish the identification of the average long-term treatment effect in the following theorem. \begin{theorem} Under conditions in \Cref{lemma: bridge-obs}, the average long-term treatment effect is identifiable: for any function $h_0$ that satisfies \Cref{eq: bridge-obs},
+We finally establish the identification of the average long-term treatment effect in the following theorem. \begin{theorem} Under the conditions of \Cref{lemma: bridge-obs}, the average long-term treatment effect is identifiable: for any function $h_0$ satisfying \Cref{eq: bridge-obs}, {at least one of which exists}, we have

 \end{theorem}

 \Cref{thm: identification1} states that the average long-term treatment effect can be recovered by marginalizing \emph{any} outcome bridge function (which is defined on the observational data distribution) over the experimental data distribution.
 This shows how observational and experimental data can be combined together to identify the long-term treatment effect.